alexghergh/python-tricks/README.md

 print(list3)    # prints [9, 2, [3, 8], 5]
 ```

-More about deep and shallow copies here [here](https://www.geeksforgeeks.org/copy-python-deep-copy-shallow-copy/).
+More about deep and shallow copies [here](https://www.geeksforgeeks.org/copy-python-deep-copy-shallow-copy/).